ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-check-if-a-list-has-values.md

 # How to check if a list has values?

-When working with lists, often there is a need to check if  this list actually contains any values (records).
+When working with lists, you can check if they contain any values (or records).

-For example, there is a calculated attribute which calculates the quantity in the sales order lines in specified measurement unit.
-The user could enter a product which has no dimensions for the required measurement unit.
+For example, there is an attribute which calculates the quantity in the sales order lines in specified measurement unit.
+You could enter a product which has no dimensions for the required measurement unit.

 In such cases, an instrument to check the lists records count is needed.